 The European Commission continued to pressure Romania to roll back legislative changes that posed a threat to the rule of law, including the independence of the judiciary.

 A legislative proposal which would expand existing anti-discrimination legislation remained before the Senate at year’s end.
 The bill proposed other forms of discrimination – discrimination by association, intersectional discrimination and segregation – as well as the inclusion of discrimination criteria on citizenship and skin colour.

-Roma continued to face discrimination and segregation in many areas of life such as education, access to housing and employment.
+A European Commission report in February found that Roma continued to face discrimination and segregation including in education, employment, access to housing and forced evictions.

 During the state of emergency, NGOs and the media reported several cases of unlawful use of force and allegations of ill-treatment of Roma by the police.1

 Human rights groups and NGOs raised concerns about Roma being scapegoated during the pandemic.
 They denounced “the rise of hate speech and racism” targeting Roma in mass media and social media, especially by opinion leaders and public figures.
 Romania’s equality body, the National Council for Combating Discrimination, criticized a local newspaper, a member of Parliament, a former President and a university professor for discriminatory statements against Roma.